This page is from APP, the official source of professional practice for policing.

 - establishing a policy book or file for recording all policy decisions

-- managing and assessing risk, health, safety and welfare issues
+- liaising with the Welfare Tactical Commander with regard to managing and assessing risk, health, welfare and wellbeing issues

 Senior investigating officer